Understanding the Valve Glossary

 COMPRESSOR - A device which converts mechanical energy into gas pressure.

-CONCENTRIC - Having the same centers.
+CONCENTRIC - Having the same centres.

 CONTAMINANT - A particle or material which is foreign to the fluid media.